Gender disparities in rehospitalisations after coronary artery bypass grafting: evidence from a sparse functional causal

-In this paper, we start by introducing the causal mediation analysis with a functional mediator and a zero-inflated count outcome using the potential outcomes framework in Section \ref{sec2}.
-We define the causal total effect, natural direct effect, and natural indirect effect, as well as present assumptions for identification and nonparametric identification of the causal effects.
-In Section \ref{sec3}, we demonstrate the proposed methods, including the mediator model, the outcome model, and a parameter-simulating quasi-Bayesian Monte Carlo approximation algorithm.
+In this paper, we start by introducing the causal mediation analysis with a sparse functional mediator and a zero-inflated count outcome using the potential outcomes framework in Section \ref{sec2}.
+We define the causal total effect, natural direct effect, and natural indirect effect, as well as present assumptions and identification of the causal effects.
+In Section \ref{sec3}, we demonstrate the proposed methods, including the mediator model, the outcome model, a parameter-simulating quasi-Bayesian Monte Carlo approximation algorithm, and a sensitivity analysis for potential unmeasured mediator-outcome confounding.
 The performances of the proposed method are assessed via simulation studies in Section \ref{sec4}.
-Section \ref{sec5} describes the data selected from MIMIC-IV and discusses findings regarding our research question.
+Section \ref{sec5} addresses the role of gender as the treatment in a causal question, describes the data selected from MIMIC-IV, and discusses findings regarding our research question.
 Section \ref{sec6} concludes the paper by giving a discussion.